Home » FAMILY » Holidays & Celebrations » How to Prepare for the Holidays

 PRAY

-The first thing you need to do is pray.
+The first thing you need to do is pray about your holiday celebrations.
 Of course, the first thing you should always do in any situation is to pray!
-Don’t tackle holidays or life on your own.
+Don’t tackle holidays or life without the wisdom and power available through prayer.

 God may want to do something special in your life or your family’s life.
 He may want to use you to minister to others.
 He may want you to make small changes or BIG changes.
 You’ll never know if you don’t ask Him about it.

-Of course, praying about how to celebrate in 2020 (or any year) isn’t a one-and-done thing.
+Of course, praying about how to celebrate any holiday in any year isn’t a one-and-done thing.
 You need to keep praying as you go through the remaining steps I’m going to suggest.
 And while you’re praying, keep a journal handy for writing thoughts, impressions, ideas, and Scriptures.
 Being prepared to act (by taking notes and making plans) shows God you’re serious about hearing and following His directions.

 how to prepare for the holidays